Build-a-Rocket/apollo-69-gui/README.md

 # apollo-69-gui

-The group is using C# Winforms App to create the GUI.
+The group is using C# Winforms App on Visual Studio Community to create the GUI.